Ronnie Rivers

-Ronnie Rivers (born January 31, 1999) is an American professional football running back for the Los Angeles Rams of the National Football League (NFL).
-He was signed by the Arizona Cardinals after being undrafted in the 2022 NFL draft.
+Ronnie Rivers (born January 31, 1999) is an American professional football running back for the Los Angeles Rams of the National Football League.
 He played college football for the Fresno State Bulldogs.
+After going undrafted out of college, Rivers was signed by the Arizona Cardinals and, after spending time in training camp and the preseason with the Cardinals and the Seattle Seahawks, he was acquired by the Rams.

 Early life

 Rivers attended Freedom High School in Oakley, California, where as a senior in 2016, he was named Bay Valley League Most Valuable Player, East Bay Offensive Player of the Year by the San Jose Mercury News, and All-NorCal Offensive Player of the Year by MaxPreps, and All-North Coast Section Player of the Year by Prep2Prep.
 During his senior season, Rivers rushed for 2,239 yards and scored 33 touchdowns while posting 100-yard plus rushing performances in 11 of 13 games, breaking numerous school rushing records previously held by Joe Mixon.
 His efforts led the Falcons to an 11–2 record and a runner-up finish in the CIF-North Coast Section Open Division in 2016.